Dodment History, Family Crest & Coats of Arms

 Dodment is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the short form of Rodger or Roger.

 Early Origins of the Dodment family

-Another 223 words (16 lines of text) covering the years 106 and 1066 are included under the topic Early Dodment History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dodment research.
+Another 112 words (8 lines of text) covering the years 106 and 1066 are included under the topic Early Dodment History in all our PDF Extended History products and printed products wherever possible.

 Dodment Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Dodment has undergone many spelling variations, including Dodman, Doddman, Duddman, Dudman, Doidman and many more.

 Early Notables of the Dodment family (pre 1700)